 4. A completed application file (per the Application Steps below).

-6. In addition to submitting your application to NursingCAS, you must submit GRE scores directly to the University's Admissions Office at Office of Admissions, Belmont University, 1900 Belmont Blvd., Nashville, TN 37212.
+7. Separate from your NursingCAS application, submit an official GRE score report directly to Belmont University: Office of Admissions, Belmont University, 1900 Belmont Blvd., Nashville, TN 37212.
 Please see note above about GRE waiver.

 Once accepted, candidates must complete the following requirements before enrolling: